joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/03 - Content - SAFEs and Convertible Notes/md/03 - SAFEs - Cyclontron Road.pptx.md

 Time
 Seed Time

+2. Convertibles Notes  defer valuation to a future date Value
+Convert to equity
+$$ as debt
+Compare payoff of Equity and Debt
+Debt Matures and is repaid
+Investment time
+Next Round
+Time

 3. Conversion Discount
 * Conversion Discount: early investors reward for taking early risk, 10% - 25% - more commonly 20%